 Steep passband 99%, aliasing allowed - Conversion from 96kHz to 44.1kHz

-Dither will be applied (when enabled from the Settings) if converting from ORIGINAL source of
+Dither can be applied (when enabled from the Settings) if converting from original source of

 · 64-bit, 64-bit float, 32-bit, 32-bit float to 24-bit